yoshixmk/f3/README.md

 # f3:point_up::v::raised_hand:
-Flip a card written by Five Fingers.
+Facilitating conversations using First to Five.
 Recommended for use in online agile meeting:black_joker:

 ## Getting Started:rocket: